-Each year thousands of young people, some as young as 7, undergo tests and exams in school.
-Year 2 and 6 SATS, entrance exams, GCSEs.
+Each year thousands of young people undergo tests and exams in school.
+Entrance exams, GCSEs.
 A levels and the IB all put pressure on children.
 Some rise to this pressure, take it in their stride and are able to shine.
 Others struggle with the pressure and expectations put on them by themselves and others.
-This stress can show itself in a number of ways.
-A young person may:
+Much of this stress comes from their lack of control over the situation.
+Younger children have no choice in whether they sit tests, and older children are told repeatedly, and with the best intentions, that they have to succeed to get on in life.
+With so much at stake many young people find it hard to cope.

 The consequences of not dealing with stress can be high.
 They can be seen in the way the young person thinks, feels and behaves.
 They may think that if they fail an exam their whole life is a failure, or that despite revising they don’t know anything or don’t understand what is being asked of them.
 They may suffer the physical symptoms of stress, such as tension, tight muscles and trembling and feel anxious and worried.
 This can lead to them behaving in ways that prevent them doing well, using poor study skills, avoiding work and procrastination over work.